 It happens a lot in businesses where the culture demands approvals.
 You get a team of senior leaders who control everything.
 Nothing happens without their say-so.
 Approval teams and processes kill ideas all the time.

-Jumping through all their hoops drains away your enthusiasm, excitement and energy.
-Your idea gets suffocated by this idea killer tactic.
+Jumping through these hoops drains away your enthusiasm, excitement and energy.
+Your idea gets drowned in tedious box ticking.

 To get past this, you have to look at the process of how ideas start life in your business.

 Protect your ugly babies

 For example, we like the way animation giant, Pixar handles this challenge.